- The Reasons why I Moved to Romania

 Romania just so happens to have one of the fastest, and cheapest, internet connections in the world.
 I could go on for hours venting my disdain for overpriced, slow, US ISPs like Comcast, and others, but that alone would fill up this page.
 In Romania I am no longer reliant on and stuck in the vice grips of the demonic US internet monopolies.

-Cost of Living is Cheaper for me in Romania than in the US
+Cost of Living is Cheaper

 Since I earn the same amount of income no matter where I live in the world, choosing to live in a country where the cost of living is 48.83% lower than in US, and the rent is 73.78% lower, leaves me with a substantially greater savings potential.